-In high treason case, ex-Pak PM Pervez Musharraf sentenced to death: Pak media
+In high treason case, ex-Pak Prez Pervez Musharraf sentenced to death

 He was one of the Pakistan’s longest-serving rulers.
-He served as the Prime Minister from 2001 to 2008.
+He served as the President from 2001 to 2008.

 Islamabad: In a first in Pakistan’s history, a three-member bench of the special court of Pakistan on Tuesday handed death penalty to former Pakistani military dictator Pervez Musharraf in high treason case.
 Musharraf is currently in Dubai.